 Bologna is a super progressive, liberal and hip town so if you're here for a bit longer, I can highly recommend booking an artsy apartment as your base for a while and using it as a place to chill out, cook, read and enjoy the city vibes.

-I was just here for a night and for the backpackers out there, look no further than the Dopa Hostel.
+However, I was just here for a night.
+For the backpackers out there, look no further than the Dopa Hostel.
 It's the best hostel in Bologna and has been perfectly designed with backpackers in mind.
-It's a big converted apartment in a quiet building in the perfect location; about 15 minutes from Bologna Centrale and ten minutes into the centre of the city.
+Originally a big apartment in a quiet building, it's been converted into a hostel and is in the perfect location: about 15 minutes on foot from Bologna Centrale and ten minutes into the centre of the city.
 Breakfast is included too, and I think it's the comfiest bedding I've ever slept on in a hostel.

 Bologna is one of the most important food capitals of Italy.
 It is the home of the world famous bolognese (or tagliatelle al ragù in Italian).
 One of the priorities of your time spent in Bologna simply has to be to eat!

-I'm vegetarian (mostly vegan, but gelato...) so I can't eat a traditional bolognese but I found a sublime vegan alternative.
+I'm vegetarian (mostly vegan, but gelato...) so instead of a traditional bolognese, I found a sublime vegan alternative.
 Other traditional foods originating from Bologna include tortellini, mortadella and lasagne.
 Below, you'll spot the vegetarian lasagne that I ate inside a library, which might just be one of the most beautiful restaurants I've ever dined in.

-I only had 24 hours in Bologna and could easily have stayed a whole week, just wandering the gorgeous orange tones of the porticoes and popping in and out of the many food spots and boutique shopping.
+I only had 24 hours in Bologna but could easily have stayed a whole week, just wandering the gorgeous orange tones of the porticoes and popping in and out of the many food spots and boutiques.

 Head up to the Santuario della Madonna di San Luca